ThilakshanArulnesan/tweeter/README.md

 ### Desktop View
 ![desktop view of site](public/images/desktop.png)
 In desktop view the profile image will display on the left-side of the screen.
+This view will trigger for an screen with a screenwidth greater than 1024 px.

 ## Dependencies
 - Express